Our Printing Press

 About the Press

-Our 1957 moveable type printing press was donated by the Sisters of St. Joseph here in Kalamazoo.
-Made by Kelsey & Company, this press was utilized by the nuns of St. Joseph to print church notices before it was given to the A.M.
+Our 1957 moveable type printing press was donated by the Congregation of St. Joseph.
+The Sisters of St. Joseph founded Borgess Hospital and administered Nazareth College, along with other schools here in Kalamazoo.
+Made by Kelsey & Company, this press was utilized by the nuns to print obituaries and other event notices and was on display in their History Room for many years before it was given to the A.M.
 Todd Rare Book Room.
 This press utilizes a centuries-old technique that involves setting individual pieces of lead type onto a bed, or “chase”, which is then secured with wood furniture.
 The completed text is then rolled in ink and pressed onto paper.
 This style of letterpress printing dates back to the 15th century with the invention of the Gutenberg Press, which drastically altered the culture of printmaking in the West for centuries to come.

 Parts of the Press